enemali/XR4newborn/README.md

 - Get to know the equipment used in newborn resuscitation
 - Clean baby
 - check baby's heart rate
-- apply suction to baby's mouth and nose
+- apply suction to baby's mouth and nose ( still in progress)
-- give baby oxygen
+- give baby oxygen (still in progress)

+## Backend Database
+- firebase ( still in progress)